Ameba-AIoT/ameba-iot-docs/amebadplus/en/product_overview/src/overview.rst

 .. note::

    For different series of |CHIP_NAME|, the modules, functions and peripherals may differ.
-Refer to :ref:`Products <products>` for more details.
+Refer to :ref:`Products <https://ameba-aiot.github.io/ameba-iot-docs/ameba/en/latest/>`_ for more details.